 Your attorney can also use deposition testimony to disprove testimony in a trial.
 This usually happens when a witness’s testimony during trial contradicts the recorded deposition testimony.
 You or the opposing party may call other witnesses to attend a deposition to elicit more information.

-What Happens After a Deposition and Discovery Are Complete?
+What Happens After a Deposition in a Personal Injury Case?

 The deposition and discovery phase are important milestones in a personal injury case.
-After deposition in a personal injury case:
+So what happens after a deposition hearing?
+After deposition:

 A Court Reporter Creates and Provides a Written Transcript